BinomialLLC/basis_universal/README.md

 Transcoding to BC7 mode 5 is very fast, mode 6 is slightly slower.

 PVRTC1 4bpp - There are two transcoders, one for RGB and another for RGBA.
 The conversion from ETC1S->PVRTC1 RGB is a two step process.
 The first step finds the RGB bounding boxes of each ETC1S block, which is fast (we don't need to process the entire block's pixels, just the 1-4 used block colors).
 The first pass occurs during ETC1S transcoding.
 The second pass computes the per-pixel 2-bpp modulation values, which is fast because we can do this in a luma-like colorspace using simple scalar (not full RGB) operations.
 The second pass is highly optimized, and threading it would be easy.
 Quality is roughly the same as PVRTexTool's "Normal (Good Quality)" setting.
 ETC1S->PVRTC1 loses the most quality - several Y dB PSNR.
-(I'll be adding better statistics here soon.)

 ETC1S->PVRTC1 RGBA is a three step process: first we unpack the ETC1S RGB slice, then the ETC1S A slice to a temp buffer, then we pack this data to PVRTC1 RGBA.
 The real-time transcoder is really only intended for relatively simple alpha channels, like opacity masks.
 If the output is too decorrelated or too complex opaque quality really suffers.
 We know how to improve PVRTC1 quality, but it would require another pass through the texture which would slow things down.